pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

  `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMBringWindowToFront>`__: :index:`XPLMBringWindowToFront`

-.. py:function:: isWindowInFront(windowID)
+.. py:function:: isWindowInFront(windowID) -> int

  This routine returns 1 if the window you passed in is the frontmost visible window in its layer.

  :param windowID: Window to query
- :type windowID: :data:`XPLMWindowID`
+ :type windowID: :class:`XPLMWindowID`
  :return: 1 if window is in front of its layer, 0 otherwise
- :rtype: int

  See :ref:`Window layer<window-layer>` for more information.